Preparing Your Home for a Vacation

 We learned a few lessons that year that we carried into the future when we traveled.
 The second year we almost ran out of gas trying to map out where the gas stations were and how often we would need gas, and we also got really sick eating some food from a gas station.

 Last year, I think we worked out all of the kinks.
-We visit the same gas stations every time, we take just the right snacks, we prop open all doors at the house and have someone come visit every couple of days, and we buy sodas ahead of time before we get to Grammy’s.
+We visit the same gas stations every time, we take just the right snacks, we prop open all doors at the house and have someone come visit every couple of days, and we buy or make healthy snacks ahead of time before we get to Grammie’s.

 I thought I would make some of these routines a little easier for each of you by sharing some of the lessons we’ve learned with you.
 There’s no reason anyone else should make the same mistakes we have.

 Do you travel or stay home for the holidays?

 Clean Out the Fridge

 One of the first things I consider when we are going out of town is the refrigerator.
 We’ve made the mistake of cleaning up, locking up, packing the car and going without giving the refrigerator a second thought.
 You already know what we came home to two weeks later...
 Granted, plenty of stuff sits in your refrigerator for a week or two while you are there without being touched and is just fine.
 Why should this be any different?